 - a.
 Notices: Relevant portions of the voting instructions from the Type B notice, the text of the Type C notice for each referendum if applicable, and the Type D notice of polling place hours must be posted. - b.
 Sample Ballots: Two copies of each type of ballot. - c.
-Statement of Election Fraud (EL-111): This statement sets out the laws and applicable penalties for election fraud. - d.
+Statement of Election Fraud (EL-111): This statement sets out the laws and applicable penalties for election fraud.

+- d.
 Notice of Crossover Voting (EL-112): This is a statement explaining the effect of crossover voting at a partisan primary and is posted at a partisan primary only.
-The EL-112m should be used in municipalities that use optical scan voting equipment.
+The EL-112m should be used in municipalities that use optical scan voting equipment. - e.

-- e.
 Notice of the Effect of Overvoting (EL-113): This is a statement explaining the effect of overvoting in a particular contest and how to obtain a replacement ballot if a voter makes a mistake. - f.
 Effect of Crossover Voting at a Presidential Preference Primary (EL-114): This notice informs voters at a Presidential Preference Primary that they may only vote once and for a candidate in only one political party. - g.
 Voter Qualification Poster (EL-115): This notice explains the requirements for an individual to be a qualified elector. - h.
-Voting Rights (EL-117): This notice provides general information on voting rights protected by federal law. - i.
+Instructions for First-time Voters (EL-116): This notice is no longer used.
+It explained the requirement for first-time voters who registered before April 4, 2014 by mail and did not provide proof of residence. - i.
+Voting Rights (EL-117): This notice provides general information on voting rights protected by federal law. - j.
 Contact Information (EL-118): This posting provides electors with contact information if they have concerns with the voting process.
-The blank sections should be filled in before Election Day by the municipal clerk. - j.
+The blank sections should be filled in before Election Day by the municipal clerk. - k.
 Ward Maps & Street Directory: A ward map clearly indicating all the wards in the municipality served by that polling place must be prominently displayed.
 A street directory that indicates which streets are in each ward along with the location of the polling place in each ward is recommended.

 Wis.
-Stats. §§ 5.35(6), 10.01, 10.02, 10.06. - 3.
-Additional Materials - a.
-Provisional Voting Information Sheets: Information sheets instructing voters who vote provisionally the procedure they need to follow in order to have his or her vote counted. - b.
+Stats. §§ 5.35(6), 10.01, 10.02, 10.06.

+- 3. Additional Materials - a.
+Provisional Voting Information Sheets: Information sheets instructing voters who vote provisionally the procedure they need to follow in order to have his or her vote counted.

+- b.
 Ineligible Voter Information Sheets: Information sheets instructing voters whose names appear on the Ineligible Voter List of the procedure they need to follow if they wish to cast a ballot. - c.
 Writing Instruments: An adequate supply of writing instruments should be provided.
 Make sure any felt tip markers secured to the voting booth are in working order, and adequate for write-in voting.
 If your polling place uses optical scan machines, be sure you have a supply of marking devices that will work with your equipment. - d.
-Election Laws: A copy of Chapters 5 through 12 of the Wisconsin State Statutes should be present at all polling locations.
+Election Laws: A copy of Chapters 5 through 12 of the Wisconsin State Statutes should be present at all polling locations. - e.

-e.
 Election Day Manual: A copy of this Election Day manual should be available for quick reference by poll workers.
 A copy of the manual can be downloaded from the WEC website or ordered from the agency.